jcs090218/JCSUnity/docs/ScriptReference/Actions/2D/AI/AIMoveAction/JCS_2DJumpAction.md

 # JCS_2DJumpAction

-Action does the AI jump action in 2D.
+An action does the AI jump action in 2D.

 ## Variables